dyeruva1225545620/CSE598-ASU-ML-Security/README.md

 Then we plotted the figures to draw a comparison between different noises (Laplacian, Gaussian and Uniform) against different norms of adversarial perturbations versus certified radius

-We then plotted the top-1 accuracies versus certified radius for different norms of adversarial perturbations for different noises

 We tried finding top-k accuracies but are facing with errors while running the code so we could not plot the graph for accuracy versus certified radius with k as a parameter

 But as mentioned in our novelty we computed the certified robust radii against l_∞ adversarial perturbations with randomized smoothing using Laplacian noise for top-1 predictions